we-and/python_to_cpp_test_sockets/README.md

 # Device Activation and Logging Server
 This repository contains a C++ application designed to handle device activation through a REST API, compute SHA-256 hashes for sequence validation, and manage network communications through a simple TCP server.
 The application uses various libraries such as Crypto++, cURL, and nlohmann/json for its operations.
+## Tasks
+The main function initializes a server socket, binds it to a specified host and port, listens for incoming connections,
+ * and handles them by echoing back any received data.
+The server runs indefinitely until it encounters a failure in
+ * socket operations like bind, listen, or accept.

+Function Flow:
+ * 1. Create a socket.
+ * 2. Set socket options to reuse the address and port.
+ * 3. Bind the socket to a host (IP address) and port.
+ * 4. Listen on the socket for incoming connections.
+ * 5. Accept a connection from a client.
+ * 6. Read data from the client, log the received data, and send it back (echo).
+ * 7. Close the connection and wait for another.

 ## Features
 Device Activation: Communicates with a remote API to activate devices using a unique secret key.